 Why Every Business Needs a General Counsel

-If you are a business owner — no matter the size of your business — you likely have the need for regular and ongoing legal services.
+If you are a business owner — no matter the size of your business — you likely have the need for an attorney.
 Of course, adding a full-time attorney to your staff is expensive, and maybe well beyond your budget.
 But what if we told you there’s a way to protect your business without having to pay a full-time employee?
-It’s known as general counsel or outside general counsel.
+The solution is called a general counsel or outside general counsel.
 In this arrangement, you retain the services of a business attorney, only paying for the services you need and use — no payroll, benefits, or taxes to worry about.

 General counsel provides invaluable guidance, wisdom, and protection, no matter the size of your business or the complexity of your legal issues.
 Keep reading to learn more about the benefits of local general counsel and outside general counsel for your business.

-Some of the top reasons for seeking general counsel and outside general counsel in Florida include:
+Some of the top reasons why every business needs a general counsel for seeking general counsel and outside general counsel in Florida include:

 As we mentioned, the costs associated with a full-time staff attorney can really add up!
 But, when you use outside general counsel, you only pay for what you use.
 This also allows you to stretch your budget further.
 Through an agreed-upon payment method — retainer, flat fee, hourly, or whichever works best for your budget and needs — an outside general counsel provides more consistency and predictability.

 Protect Your Most Valuable Asset — Your Business